Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Driving Scene Identification (DSI) Dataset

 \section{Driving Scene Identification (DSI) Dataset}

 The data distribution in the high-dimensional scene attribute space is highly imbalanced.
-Consequently, some combinations of scene classes are corner cases and challenging to collect data for.
-This limits the creation of comprehensively annotated datasets to directly support multi-label scene classification.
-However, collecting data independently from the marginal distributions of scene attributes is relatively easier than sampling from their joint distribution.
+Some combinations of scene classes are corner cases difficult to collect data for.
+This limits the creation of comprehensively annotated datasets to directly train multi-label scene classification models via multitask learning.
+However, collecting data from respective marginal distributions of scene attributes is relatively straightforward.

-This paper introduces DSI, a single-label dataset created to demonstrate the proposed learning systems KAA-CAL.
-DSI consists of 31,835 scene images sampled from public driving video datasets, including BDD100K \cite{yu2020bdd100k}, HSD \cite{narayanan2019dynamic}, and ROADWork Data \cite{workzone}, and is supplemented with additional images from YouTube videos.
+This paper introduces DSI, a heterogeneous single-label dataset for demonstrating KAA-CAL, the proposed learning method.
+DSI consists of 31,835 scene images sampled from public driving video datasets, including BDD100K \cite{yu2020bdd100k}, HSD \cite{narayanan2019dynamic}, and ROADWork Data \cite{workzone}, and is supplemented with additional images sampled from YouTube videos.
 An overview of the DSI dataset and its statistics are presented in Fig. \ref{fig:dataset}.
 The dataset is available to the public at \url{https://github.com/KELISBU/KAA-CAL}.